Emergency Dentistry Towson, MD

 If you have a toothache, seeing a dentist as soon as possible is important.
 While waiting for your appointment, you can try a few home remedies to ease the pain.
 Rinse your mouth with warm salt water, apply a cold compress to the area, or take over-the-counter pain relievers like ibuprofen or acetaminophen.

-Avoid putting aspirin directly on your gums or tooth, as this can cause irritation and damage.
-Remember, these are just temporary fixes, and you’ll need to see a dentist to learn what’s causing the pain and get it treated properly.
+Avoid putting aspirin directly on your gums or tooth because this can cause irritation and damage.
+Remember, these are just temporary fixes.
+You’ll need to see a dentist to learn what’s causing the pain and get proper treatment.

 Are bleeding gums a dental emergency?